hbyio/www-pilot-pm/content/blog/workflow-editorial/index.en.md

 tagColor: purple
 title: Content Workflow, How to implement it?
 description: A good content workflow is based on the people who compose it and not on the tools that are only there to "inform" stakeholders.
+subtitle: A good content workflow is based on the people who compose it and not on the tools that are only there to "inform" stakeholders.
 featured: false
 sitemapShow: false
 sitemapChangeFreq: 'daily'